gauravjagpal/codeinstitute-projects/README.md

 ### README file
 The README file is also at directory level and the assosciated files are stored in a "media" folder

+### Media Folder
+The Media folder contains all of the images used in the README file

 ## User Experience (UX)